CptConstantine/RoleByPost/README.md

   Creates a purple-bordered embed with the GM's avatar for scene descriptions and narration.

 - **Character Avatars**
-  Set your character's avatar with `/char setavatar [url]` to enhance the immersion.
+  Set your character's avatar with `/char set-avatar [url]` to enhance the immersion.

 **Channel Restrictions:** Narration commands (`pc::`, `npc::`, `gm::`) are automatically blocked in **Out-of-Character (OOC)** channels to maintain immersion.
 Use them in **In-Character (IC)** or **Unrestricted** channels.

-For more detailed help, use `/char narration`.
+For more detailed help, use `/char narration-help`.

 ### Fate System Commands